 Uses for Aronia Berries

 Aronia (Aronia melanocarpa), or black chokeberry, is a deciduous shrub that blooms with creamy flowers in the late spring to become small, pea sized, purple-black berries.
-It should be noted that black chokecherries are a different plant from the similarly named chokecherry of the Prunus genus.
+It should be noted that black chokeberries are a different plant from the similarly named chokecherry of the Prunus genus.

 Aronia harvest time is in autumn coinciding with a change in the shrub’s foliage to its blazing fall hues.
 The berries are sometimes overlooked, as the shrub is often included in the landscape for its blossoms and foliage color, not its berries.

-Many animals eat aronia berries and harvesting and using chokeberries was common amongst the Native American people.
+Many animals eat aronia berries, and harvesting and using chokeberries were common amongst the Native American people.
 The harvesting of aronia berries was a staple food in regions of the northern Rockies, northern Plains, and boreal forest region where the fruit was pounded along with its seeds and then dried in the sun.
 Today, with the assistance of a strainer and some patience, you can make your own version of aronia fruit leather.
 Or you can make it just like the Native American people did, with the seeds included.
 This may not be to your liking, but the seeds themselves are high in healthy oils and protein.

 European settlers soon adopted the use of chokeberries, turning them into jam, jelly, wine and syrup.
 With their new status as a superfood, harvesting and using chokeberries is again gaining in popularity.
 They can be dried and later added to dishes or eaten out of hand.
 They can be frozen or they can be juiced, which is also the basis for making into wine.

 To juice aronia berries, freeze them first and then grind or crush them.
 This releases more juice.
-In Europe, aronia berries are made into syrup and then mixed with sparking water rather like an Italian soda.
+In Europe, aronia berries are made into syrup and then mixed with sparkling water rather like an Italian soda.

 When to Pick Aronia Chokeberries